nativescript-vue/nativescript-vue.org/content/docs/en/routing/manual-routing.md

 #### Navigating widthin a frame

 Each [`<Frame>`](/en/docs/elements/components/frame) element has its own navigation stack.
-If you are using [`multiple frames`](/en/docs/elements/components/frame#multiple-frames), you may want to specify in which frame the navigation will occur.
-For instance, having a button in the side bar that changes the page in the main area.
-You do this by adding the `frame` option:
+If you are using [multiple frames](/en/docs/elements/components/frame#multiple-frames), you may want to specify in which frame the navigation will occur.
+For example, having a button in the side bar that changes the page in the main area.
+You can do this by adding the `frame` option:

 ```JavaScript
 this.$navigateTo(SomeComp, {